mathieu-benoit/hello-humanitec/docs/aks-basic.md

 At this stage, you can already [test the Online Boutique website](#test-the-online-boutique-website) in its existing state.

-## [PA-AZ] Create an Azure Redis Cache database
+## [PE-AZ] Create an Azure Redis Cache database

-As Platform Admin, in Azure.
+As Platform Engineer, in Azure.

 Create the Azure Redis Cache database:
 ```bash